Year 6 Transition

 With so many staff and students to have lunch, St George’s runs a rota system year by year.
 Year 7 students will leave their last lesson of the morning ten minutes early to have lunch first.
 This will continue until the last half term of the year.
 Other years rotate at different times throughout the year.

 Throughout the year you will receive a variety of communications from school detailing future events; informing you of school trips and visits; giving details of books or equipment your child might need and informing you of meetings taking place.
-Most of these are e-mailed out but some might be delivered by pupil post.
-If you feel you have missed something, most letters can be found on the School’s web site or you can check with the school.
+Most of these are communicated through EduLink for which a letter is provided in the first week of school for new starters and automatically added for siblings.

-The school maintains contact with home, when necessary, via electronic bulletins which are emailed to families.
+The school maintains contact with home, when necessary, via bulletins which are emailed to families.
 These provide an overview of events and activities; highlights future events and often makes reference to information that needs to be accessed via the school website.
-We also often send a ‘mail shot’ to particular groups to provide information or if contact is needed quickly.
-You will see therefore, that it is essential we have accurate up-to-date details of your e-mail contact address.
+It is essential we have accurate up-to-date details of your e-mail contact address.

 For new parents the first contact you will formally have with school will be the New Intake Parents’ Evening in July.
 This will be your first opportunity to begin to put names to faces and meet your child’s tutor for the coming year and their Head of House.
-This is a busy evening with a lot to take in and we understand that it’s easy to miss something the first time round.
 Early in the September term the P.S.A. organise an informal quiz evening for new parents.
 This is also another chance for you to meet your child’s tutor and Head of House as well as some of the other parents whose children’s names you will probably be becoming familiar with by then.
 This evening is simply to allow you to get to know the staff who are dealing with your children on a daily basis.
 It is a very informal evening and the first of many social events hosted by the P.S.A.

 - October: Effort and Attitude grades and tutor comment – Pastoral focus…How are they settling in?